elegant-scipy/elegant-scipy/markdown/ch4.markdown

 plt.show()
 ```

-Instead of the expected two sharp peaks, they are spread out in the
+Instead of the expected two lines, the peaks are spread out in the
 spectrum.

 We can counter this effect by a process called *windowing*.
 The